Benykoz/gym_px4/README.md

 # gym_px4
-openai/gym wrapper for PX4 Gazebo SITL using MAVSDK and pygazebo
+openai/gym wrapper for PX4 Gazebo SITL using MAVSDK

-work in progress - somtimes gazebo freezes after multiple simulations, maybe due to asyncio overloading, working on a fix.
+This is a work in progress with two current branches - master branch with which the env.step fucntion only sends commands to the uav and the sim_step branch where the simulation is actualy discrete and env.step advances the sim one time step using pygazebo.
+However sometimes pygazebo causes gazebo to freeze and crash after several simulation. trying to find the problem and any help would be appriciated.

 ## Installation:
 follow the instructions to install gazebo with px4 sitl: https://dev.px4.io/v1.9.0/en/simulation/gazebo.html